-The environmental and/or social characteristics ("E/S characteristics") promoted by this subfund are:
+The environmental and/or social characteristics ("E/S characteristics") promoted by this sub-fund are:

-- A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 2.
-The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
-Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 4.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the ("Excluded Activities") as listed below.
+- The sub-fund identifies which companies are on a clear and measurable climate transition pathway as informed by HSBC Asset Management's proprietary climate transition assessment to determine a company's progress or commitment towards alignment with "Net Zero" pathways. - 2.
+The sub-fund will have a lower carbon intensity compared to the Reference Benchmark. - 3.
+The sub-fund identifies revenues of investee companies that are considered to be providing Green Solutions.
+For example revenues that are linked to technologies, services and tools that mitigate or eliminate or contribute to the removal of Greenhouse gasses. - Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
+Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.